Browse by Medical Category

 Dr. McInnis received her BA from Boston College and her DO from Philadelphia College of Osteopathic Medicine.
 After completing her residency in Physical Medicine and Rehabilitation at Harvard Medical School/Spaulding Rehabilitation Hospital, where she served as Chief Resident, Dr. McInnis completed a fellowship in Non-operative Sports Medicine at Massachusetts General Hospital.

-Dr. McInnis is board certified in both PM & R and Sports Medicine and is the Associate Program Director of the Spaulding/Harvard Medical School PM & R sports medicine fellowship program.
-She is the head team physician for the River's School and is a team consultant for the New England Patriots, Boston Bruins, Boston Red Sox, New England Revolution, Curry College and Suffolk University.
+Dr. McInnis is board certified in both PM & R and Sports Medicine and is the Program Director of the Harvard – Spaulding PM & R sports medicine fellowship program.
+She is a team physician for the Boston Red Sox and is a team consultant for the New England Patriots, Boston Bruins and New England Revolution.
+She is the head team physician for Curry College and Suffolk University.

 Back to Top